Honest comparison

 Premium tier needed for custom-order forms + advanced features.

-Start the trial, import your menu, and see if per-state compliance and multi-window pickup are worth the switch.
+Sign up, import your menu, and see if per-state compliance and multi-window pickup are worth the switch.
 If not, cancel — we'll refund the most recent month.

-Start free for 30 days
+Start free

 Bakesy comparison reflects publicly-listed pricing & features as of 2026-05.
 Not legal advice — verify cottage-food requirements with your state agency.